dcarpintero/rag-semantic-search-templates/README.md

 Developments in how to evaluate RAG models are still ongoing.
 In practice a common approach is to evaluate on:

-- Fluency
+- Fluency: how natural, coherent, and grammatically correct to ensure effective communication.
+Modern systems generally achieving strong fluency ratings around 4.5/5.0.

-- Perceived Utility
+- Perceived Utility: how helpful and informative the responses are from the user's perspective.

-- Citation precision
+- Citation precision: whether citations actually support the generated statements, calculated as the proportion of accurate citations relative to total citations used.
+Current commercial systems achieve around 74.5% citation precision.

-- Faithfulness
+- Faithfulness: whether the generated content accurately reflects the information in retrieved documents without fabrication or distortion.
+This metric is crucial for maintaining trust and reliability.

-- Answer relevance
+- Answer relevance: how well responses align with query intent and provide appropriate information depth for user needs.

-You might find more insights on this topic in the paper [Evaluating verifiability in generative search engines].
+You might find more insights on this topic in the paper [Evaluating verifiability in generative search engines](https://arxiv.org/abs/2304.09848).